BrentNoorda/FuncyTag/PYTHON_TUTORIAL.md

 <a name="more"></a>
 ### more reading

-That completes this FuncyScript Python Tutorial.
+That completes this FuncyTag Python Tutorial.
 For more reading see:

 * [FuncyTag README](README.md)
 * [FuncyTag Javascript Tutorial](JAVASCRIPT_TUTORIAL.md)
 * [FuncyTag on GitHub](https://github.com/BrentNoorda/FuncyTag)